Zhiguli

 Major Trails And Attractions

-Dramatic limestone cliffs overlooking the Volga River bend.
-Relict plant communities surviving from warmer geological periods.
-Volga panoramas from mountain viewpoints.
-The geological uniqueness of mountains in an otherwise flat landscape.
+Dramatic limestone cliffs overlooking the Volga River bend and the Kuybyshev Reservoir.
+[1] Relict plant communities surviving from warmer geological periods.
+Volga panoramas from mountain viewpoints reaching 371 metres.
+The geological uniqueness of true mountains in the otherwise flat Volga landscape makes this a distinctive destination.

 Visitor Facilities And Travel